 Go for Visual Design

 This mobile application design phase focuses on the app appearance.
 It ensures that the app design is not only lucrative but also consistent, functional and identifiable via visual language.
+You might also want to explore, mobile responsive designs for eCommerce website and app that drive innovation.
 This phase brings the storytelling feature of the design in front and deals with challenges that come across to make the customer experience enjoyable and adding value to the brand.
 Based on the earlier design stages, it maintains the overall essence of the idea, goals defined in the app specification, flows formed in the wireframes, and the knowledge gained from the prototype.

 Visual design, in layman’s terms, is the visual framework used to create a comprehensible, storytelling experience.
 It is the design that elevates the functionality of the app without letting people get bored or unclear about its functioning.
 In this stage of product design solutions, a designer has to follow a set of rules, conventions, and expressions that iOS and Android platform has already established related to UI components, coloured navbar and other minute customizations.

 I often begin visual designing with a UI kit as it empowers me to lean on Android and iOS conventions while experimenting with the layout in meaningful ways.